joaomelo/scriptz/README.md

 # Composing Scripts

-The last section script is the most basic type supported: a `command`.
-Nevertheless, **Sqript** can handle more complex ones to enable multiple scripts orchestration.
-The next type we will look at is the Relay.
+The last section explored the most basic script type supported: `command`.
+Nevertheless, **Sqript** can handle more complex ones to enable scripts orchestration.
+The next type we will look at is the `relay`.

 ## Relay